 Cleaner Air Oregon is Oregon's program to reduce health risks to people who live, work, or learn near industrial and commercial facilities that emit toxic air contaminants.
 As part of this program, the Department of Environmental Quality and Oregon Health Authority periodically review and update toxicological information (i.e., information about the amount of chemicals that cause health issues) that form the basis for assessing potential health impacts of facility emissions.

 DEQ must review and update the priority contaminant list and toxicity reference values (TRVs) every three years; this is called a “triennial review."
 DEQ and OHA staff do an in-depth review of the contaminants on the priority list and TRVs and identify changes to recommend to the Environmental Quality Commission, which has oversight responsibility for DEQ and has authority to adopt DEQ rules.
 The Cleaner Air Oregon rules adopted by the EQC also give an option to members of the public to submit petitions to make changes to the list and TRV.
 DEQ and OHA welcome petitions for consideration during the update process.
+Petitions were due Nov.
+2, 2022 at 5:00 PM.
+We are no longer accepting petitions at this time.

 What are Priority Toxic Air Contaminants and TRVs?